UFC 244: Masvidal vs. Diaz | Event Profile, Full Results & Legacy

 The Build-Up

 The fight existed entirely because both men wanted it.
 Masvidal had just knocked out Ben Askren in five seconds at UFC 239 and was in the middle of the most commercially explosive stretch of his career.
 Diaz had beaten Anthony Pettis at UFC 241 and called Masvidal out post-fight.
-Their social media animosity was genuine — two Californians from different corners of the MMA world who had been sniping at each other publicly for months.
-Dana White created the BMF belt as a prop to formalise what the fans already believed this fight was: a contest for the most entertaining, dangerous man in the sport.
+Dana White created the BMF belt to formalise what the fans already believed this fight was: a contest for the most entertaining, dangerous man in the sport.

 Main Event — Masvidal vs. Diaz